ItsFadinG/ItsFadinG.github.io/_posts/2024-07-26-TryHackMe-RedTeamCapstoneNetwork-Writeup.md

 ### **Capstone Challenge Resources**

-Downloading the Capstone Challenge resources, we receive two files detailing the current password policies and a base list of passwords.
+Let's start our journey by Downloading the Capstone Challenge resources, we receive two files detailing the current password policies and a base list of passwords.
 Additionally, we get a list of common tools to use throughout the challenge.

 ### **Updating the hosts file**